getsensync/GeNimo_Dashboard_BE/README.md

 # Genimo Server (BE)
-A  web server that provide APIs for GeNimo project, built with Express JS and PostgreSQL.
-This project is used to utilize business process in Nimo Highland.
+A  web server that provides APIs for the GeNimo project, built with Express JS and PostgreSQL.
+This project is used to utilize business processes in Nimo Highland.

 ### Stack
 - Express JS